Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Homogeneous Feature Spaces and Label Spaces

-\paragraph{Feature Representation-based Transfer} Some researches extend distance-based classifiers, such as the k-nearest neighbor (k-NN) and nearest class mean (NCM) classifiers, from a metric learning perspective to address domain adaptation. \citeN{Tommasi2013} present an NBNN-based domain adaptation algorithm that learns iteratively a class metric while inducing a large margin separation among classes for each sample.
-Similarly, \citeN{Csurka2014} extend the Nearest Class Mean (NCM) classifier by introducing for each class domain-dependent mean parameters as well as domain-specific weights.
-Then they propose a generic adaptive semi-supervised metric learning technique that iteratively curates the training set.

-\citeN{Daume2010} extended fully supervised EASYADAPT method~\cite{DaumeIII2007} to semi-supervised setting, where the unlabelled data are utilized to co-regularize these learned hypotheses by making them agree on unlabelled samples. \paragraph{Classifier-based Transfer} \citeN{Duan2012c} extend SVM based classifier transfer methods with unlabelled target data.
-They proposed a domain-dependent regularizer which enforces that the learned target classifiers and the prelearned source classifiers should have similar decision values on the unlabelled target instances.
+Duan et al.~\citeN{Duan2012c} extend SVM-based supervised classifier transfer methods with unlabelled target data.
+They proposed a regularizer which enforces that the learned target classifiers and the pre-learned source classifiers should have the similar decision values on the unlabelled target instances:

-\paragraph{Hybrid Knowledge Transfer} There is also a group of multiple kernel learning (MKL) based transfer methods~\cite{Duan2012a,Duan2012}, which learn a new feature representation that simultaneously reduce the distribution shift and optimize the target classifier, using both the statistic criterion and class-based criterion. \citeN{Duan2012a} propose a Adaptive Multiple Kernel Learning (A-MKL) cross-domain learning method.
-A-MKL learns a kernel function and a classifier by minimizing both the structural risk functional and the distribution mismatch between domains using MMD criterion.
-In addition to A-MKL, \citeN{Duan2012} propose Domain Transfer Multiple Kernel Learning (DTMKL), where an additional regularization terms are proposed to enforce that the decision values from the target classifier and the existing base classifiers are similar on the unlabelled target patterns and the decision values from the target classifier on the labelled target data are close to the true labels.